AdamJeddy/For-Future-Me/_posts/Psychology-of-Money/2022-04-23-Psychology-of-Money.md

 ### Postscript: A Brief History of Why the U.S. Consumer Thinks the Way They Do

 - The Atlantic writes:
- > Between 1993 and 2012, the top 1 percent saw their incomes grow 86.1 percent, while the bottom 99 percent saw just 6.6 percent growth.
+ > Between 1993 and 2012, the top 1% saw their incomes grow 86.1%, while the bottom 99% saw just 6.6% growth.

 - I’m not pessimistic.
 Economics is the story of cycles.
 Things come, things go.